muratk3n/thirdwave/en/README.md

 needed, 1604 million tons
 ```

-Required litihum is over 90 TIMES of available reserves.
+Required litihum is over 90 TIMES of available in reserves.

 ---